 - Obtain a new passport while in Australia;

-- Inform the department of immigration immediately of any change of passport.
+- Inform the Department of Home Affairs immediately of any change of passport.

 I note that some other countries do strictly adhere to a minimum passport validity rule, so if you intend on visiting or transiting through any other countries, you will need to confirm with them that your passport validity will be acceptable.

 No. You do need to arrange your visa, but you don't need a physical sticker or label in your passport.

 Australia is moving to a 'label free' visa system.
 If your visa is approved you will be sent a visa confirmation e-mail (approval letter).
 A visa confirmation email is equivalent to a visa, but there is no stamp or label in your passport and there is no need for you to visit an Australian diplomatic office.

 Your visa will be electronically linked to your passport number, so when you arrive at an airport for check-in on a flight to Australia, the airline check-in staff can electronically confirm that you have authority to board the flight to Australia.

 In late 2013 the Department of Home Affairs introduced a new fee for some visa applicants called the subsequent temporary application fee.
 It does not apply to everyone.
 It only applies to some limited applicants who are applying for particular temporary visas from inside Australia, and who have already made a temporary visa application while physically present in Australia.